deuxfleurs-org/garage/script/jepsen.garage/README.md

 The reg2 test is our custom checker for CRDT read-after-write on individual object keys, acting as registers which can be updated.
 The test fails without the timestamp fix, which is expected as the clock scrambler will prevent nodes from having a correct ordering of objects.

-With the timestamp fix, the happenned-before relationship should at least be respected, meaning that when a PutObject call starts after another PutObject call has ended, the second call should overwrite the value of the first call, and that value should not be readable by future GetObject calls.
+With the timestamp fix (`--patch tsfix1`), the happenned-before relationship should at least be respected, meaning that when a PutObject call starts after another PutObject call has ended, the second call should overwrite the value of the first call, and that value should not be readable by future GetObject calls.
 However, we observed inconsistencies even with the timestamp fix.